STAP-SERVER(8) System Manager's Manual STAP-SERVER(8)

 This option specifies a global configuration file in

-described below.
-This file will be processed after the
+below.
+This file will be processed after the default global

-default global configuration file.
-If the -c option is
+configuration file.
+If the -c option is specified more than

 -a architecture

-server and is analogous to the -a option of stap.
-See the
+and is analogous to the -a option of stap.
+See the stap(1)

-stap(1) manual page for more details.
-The default
+manual page for more details.
+The default architecture is

 -r kernel-release

-server and is analogous to the -r option of stap.
-See the
+and is analogous to the -r option of stap.
+See the stap(1)

-stap(1) manual page for more details.
-The default release
+manual page for more details.
+The default release is that

-is that of the currently running kernel.
-A server can
+of the currently running kernel.
+A server can handle

 -I path